muteor/microservice_experiment/README.md

 Then you need Rancher and its cli tools and can do:

-`cd rancher/consul-registrator && rancher-compose up`
+`cd rancher/consul-registrator && rancher-compose up -d`
-`cd rancher/forex && rancher-compose up`
+`cd rancher/forex && rancher-compose up -d`
+`cd rancher/mertics && rancher-compose up -d`

 ## Design